rust-lang/book/nostarch/chapter18.md

 let x = 5;
 ```

-Every time you've used a `let` statement like this you've been using patterns,
+Every time you’ve used a `let` statement like this you’ve been using patterns,
 although you might not have realized it!
 More formally, a `let` statement looks
 like this: